 From a mental perspective, exercise acts as a mood enhancer.
 It increases the release of endorphins, your body's feel-good hormones, helping to combat prenatal depression and anxiety, and fostering a sense of wellbeing.

 However, it's important to consult your healthcare provider before starting any new exercise regime.
 Activities like prenatal yoga, swimming, walking, and low-impact aerobics are usually safe and beneficial, but each body and pregnancy is unique.
 So, a personalized approach is vital.
-Remember, the goal of exercise during pregnancy is to maintain a healthy lifestyle, not to set new fitness records.
+Remember, the goal of exercise and perineal preparation during pregnancy is to maintain a healthy lifestyle, not to set new fitness records.

-Tip #5: Mental Preparation
+Tip #5: Mental preparation

 Pregnancy and childbirth are as much a mental journey as a physical one.
 The changes and challenges that accompany this period can feel overwhelming at times.
 Therefore, preparing your mind is a crucial part of your birth preparation journey.